-In line with the latest JCVI and government guidance, the NHS is now contacting people most at risk of getting seriously ill from coronavirus (cohorts 1-9) to offer an earlier appointment for second doses.
+In line with the latest JCVI and government guidance, the NHS is now contacting people im cohorts 1-9 to offer an earlier appointment for second doses.

 You don't need to do anything.
-The NHS is working really hard to ensure people in cohorts 1-9 receive an appointment at 8 weeks, or as soon as possible after that date.
+The NHS is working really hard to accelerate second doses to 8 weeks, or as soon as possible after that date.

 The National Booking Service is now contacting everyone who booked through (www.nhs.uk/covid-vaccination or 119) to re-book an earlier appointment.